alrenU/study-notes/Internet Programming/TypeScript/TypeScript.md

     }
     ```

-- **Exhaustiveness Checking**
-  - Ensures all possible cases of a union type are handled.
+- **Exhaustiveness Checking**: Ensures all possible cases of a union type are handled.
 The `never` type is used to catch any unhandled cases, ensuring your code is complete and error-free.
   - **Example**:
     ```typescript
     type Shape = Circle | Square;